 DHA is the most abundant omega-3 in your brain and plays a critical role in its development and function.

-DHA intake during the third trimester of pregnancy determines the baby’s levels, with the greatest accumulation occurring in the brain during the first few months of life (3).
+DHA intake during the third trimester of pregnancy determines the baby’s levels, with the greatest accumulation occurring in the brain during the first few months of life (

 In animals, decreased DHA in a developing brain leads to a reduced amount of new nerve cells and altered nerve function.
-It also impairs learning and eyesight (24).
+It also impairs learning and eyesight (

 Interestingly, many of these changes are also seen when DHA levels decrease.

-Low Levels Are Linked to Brain DiseasesAlzheimer's disease is the most common form of dementia in older people.
+Alzheimer’s disease is the most common form of dementia in older adults.

-Bottom Line: Low DHA levels are linked to an increased risk of developing memory complaints, dementia and Alzheimer’s disease.
+DHA is essential for brain and eye development.
+As such, low levels may disrupt brain function and are linked to an increased risk of memory complaints, dementia, and Alzheimer’s disease.

 This applies especially to the long-chain omega-3 fatty acids found in fatty fish and fish oils, such as EPA and DHA.